nagasudhirpulla/taming_python/blog/skills/offline_package_install.md

 * In the above command, the directory location is specified using the `-d` flag

 ### Step 2 - Install the package in the computer without internet
-* Copy the package files
+* Copy the folder containing the package files downloaded in step 1 into the computer without internet
+*

 ### Install specific version of a python package
 * Open command prompt